 An error report (Table 2, field 98, Action Type = EROR) has the effect of cancelling a report in its entirety.
 Among other things, this will also make the UTI of the cancelled transaction unusable (see recommendation 3.2).
-Despite its drastic impact, an error report can be made unilaterally.
-In order to protect the other party, it is recommended that, as a matter of best practice, error reports should be made only after having notified the other party and ideally after agreement with the other party.
+Despite its drastic impact, an error EROR report can be made unilaterally.
+In order to protect the other party, it is recommended that, as a matter of best practice, error EROR reports should be made only after having notified the other party and ideally after agreement with the other party.

-Once an error report has been submitted, it is not possible to resurrect the relevant repo by modifying (Table 2, field 98, Action Type = MODI) or correcting (Table 2, field 98, Action Type = CORR) the maturity or termination date, as there will be no repo still outstanding.
-Nor, for the same reason, will it be possible to retrospectively modify the report or correct its history.
+Once an error EROR report has been submitted, it is not possible to resurrect the relevant repo by modifying (Table 2, field 98, Action Type = MODI) or correcting (Table 2, field 98, Action Type = CORR) the maturity or termination date, as there willwould be no repo still outstanding: (see ESMA's Guidelines of January 2020, p.32, Table 6, row 56).
+Nor, for the same reason, willwould it be possible to retrospectively modify the report or correct its history.

-As for an error report, once a termination report (Table 2, field 98, Action Type = ETRM) has been submitted, it is not possible to resurrect the terminated repo by modifying or correcting the maturity or termination date, as there will be no repo still outstanding.
+As for an errorEROR report, once a termination report (Table 2, field 98, Action Type = ETRM) has been submitted, it is not possible to resurrect the terminated repo by modifying or correcting the maturity or termination date, as there will be no repo still outstanding.
+For this reason, ESMA state that termination reports should not be sent until after settlement is certain (Guidelines of January 2020, p.25, paras.113-114)...
 However, it is still possible to retrospectively amend other data fields in previous reports of this repo.
 The Event Date for such back-dated amendments must be no later than the maturity or termination date of the report being amended.

-An error report should be used where an OTC repo is transacted on condition that it will be cleared post trade by a CCP and the CCP rejects or fails to register the transaction.
+An errorEROR report should be used where an OTC repo is transacted on condition that it will be cleared post trade by a CCP and the CCP rejects or fails to register the transaction.
 This will cancel the report of the prior repo.
 See recommendation 8.2.